cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 ### Watson Studio Tools

 IBM Watson Studio offers a set of tools for model design, training, deployment and management.
-We introduce a few of them here:
+We are introducing a few of them:

 - AutoAI experiments

     AutoAI experiments allow users to select the best performing pipeline as a machine learning model from a set of automatically generated pipeline options.
-Several steps are automated, which includes data preprocessing, best estimator selection and the generation of model candidate pipelines for review and compare.
+Several steps are automated, which includes data preprocessing, best estimator selection and the generation of model candidate pipelines for review and comparision.

 ![AutoAI Features[@sp20-516-252-auto-ai-features]](image/autoai_overview.png){#fig:sp20-516-252-auto-ai-features}